Luo Shang: Early life and career

-Luo Shang was from Xiangyang and his father Luo Shi (羅式) died when he was still very young.
+Luo Shang was from Xiangyang and his father Luo Shi (羅式), who was Administrator of Zangke, died when he was still very young.
 Luo Shang was thus adopted by his uncle Luo Xian, the famed general of Shu Han who defended Yong'an from 30,000 Eastern Wu soldiers.
 Luo Shang inherited his uncle's talents in writing articles and found himself a position as Army Adviser under the Inspector of Jingzhou, Wang Rong.
 He partook in Jin's conquest of Wu in 279, in which he was ordered to attack Wuchang.
-After the conquest, he was appointed as Inspector of Liangzhou.
+Towards the end of the Tai'kang era (280-289) of Emperor Wu's reign, he was appointed as Inspector of Liangzhou.

 Inspector of Yizhou

 Establishing ties with Li Te

-In 300, the Inspector of Yizhou, Zhao Xin rebelled against Jin in hopes of starting his own state.
+In 300, during the reign of Emperor Hui of Jin, the Inspector of Yizhou, Zhao Xin rebelled against Jin in hopes of starting his own state.
 Hearing this, Luo Shang quickly wrote a petition to the Jin court volunteering himself to put down the rebellion.
 The court agreed, and Luo Shang was made the new Inspector of Yizhou.
 However, Luo Shang would not be the one to defeat Zhao Xin, rather it was a Ba-Di refugee named Li Te, who had originally joined Zhao but later turned on him.
 Along the way to Chengdu the following year, Luo Shang was openly welcomed by Li Te and presented with gifts.
 Luo Shang accepted the gifts and later made Li Te's brother, Li Xiang as his Cavalry Commander.
-However, Luo Shang's advisors, Xin Ran (辛冉) and Wang Dun (王敦, not to be confused with the more famous Wang Dun), objected to his decisions and cautioned him agains Li Te.
+However, Luo Shang's advisors, Xin Ran (辛冉) and Wang Dun (王敦, not to be confused with the more famous Wang Dun), objected to his decisions and cautioned him against Li Te.
 Luo Shang chose to ignore them, but suspicion between the two sides persisted.